astreum/whitepaper/README.md

 - querying capabilities for hashes of nebula objects and text from name services
 - account management

-Terminals can natively run Fusion applications and render templates stored on Nebula.
+Terminals can natively run fusion applications and render templates stored on Nebula.

 ### Accounts